-The World Federation of Colleges and Polytechnics (WFCP) is pleased to announce a series of workshops as part of its development of the Global Statement of Professional Technical Education and Training (PTET).
-These workshops are a key opportunity to share your perspective on the role that professional technical education and training plays in your country and influence the development of our Global Statement.
+The World Federation of Colleges and Polytechnics (WFCP) hosted a series of workshops as part of its development of the Global Statement of Professional Technical Education and Training (PTET).
+These workshops offered a key opportunity for participants to share their perspective on the role that professional technical education and training plays in their country and influence the development of our Global Statement.

 Making training accessible for everyone – June 28, 2021 (10:00 am EST)

 The pandemic has created new inequalities in access to training, particularly digital learning, building on existing inequalities where barriers exist for women, those with disabilities, those from disadvantaged backgrounds, and older workers in accessing training.
 The recovery provides an opportunity to reduce those inequalities by increasing access to training.
 This workshop will discuss the ways that training providers, employers and governments can make training more accessible.
 Making training more accessible could mean changing the curriculum to enable shorter courses, changing the setting to reach more of the excluded, or something else – we want to hear your examples, plans or thoughts.

 Support for entrepreneurs, innovation and small businesses – June 30, 2021 (6:00 am EST)

 Small businesses have often been able to adapt swiftly during the pandemic.
 Many countries anticipate a growth in small businesses, through entrepreneurship and innovation, as a way of building back better in the recovery.
 This workshop will focus on how professional and technical education and training (PTET) can support those entrepreneurs and small businesses.
 Do you know of examples in your setting, or are planning new types of training for this group?
 Do you have thoughts on how PTET can support innovation in specific sectors or settings?
 Join us for this workshop.